Does Sleeping Help You Sober Up?

 Eating before starting any drinking event slows absorption rates, reducing chances for rapid spikes in BAC levels.

-If someone close to you is exhibiting the following signs of alcohol abuse, seek help as soon as possible.
+If someone close to you is exhibiting the following signs of alcohol abuse or substance abuse, seek help from a healthcare professional as soon as possible.
+It’s hard to stop drinking, but with the right help, it can be done.

 Frequent Blackouts and Unexplained Injuries